WhenLifeHandsYouLemons/Sprig-Essentials/documentation/io/buttons.md

 #### `getButtonStateChange`

 Returns the state change of the button.
+This automatically updates the current and previous state of the button when called.

 - **Parameters:** `None`
 - **Returns:**: